-- List of learners including achievement tracking sheets - Unit specification including unit code and any additional unit information - Unit assessment strategy mapped to all relevant assessment criteria and including grading assessment plan where appropriate - Assignment brief(s)/ task sheet(s) - Learners' assessed work - Record of the assessment decision including feedback to the learner in relation to achievement/ non-achievement of the assessment criteria/ grading criteria - Internal quality assurance records including feedback to the Assessor and the IQA's judgements on the security of the award of credit - Evidence where possible of subsequent monitoring of any actions identified by the internal quality assurance process - Completed RA1 form for all learners for which a Reasonable Adjustment has been made at the discretion of the Provider - The Provider's internal quality assurance policy and procedures
+- List of learners including achievement tracking sheets - Unit specification including unit code and any additional unit information - Unit assessment strategy mapped to all relevant assessment criteria and including grading assessment plan where appropriate - Assignment brief(s)/ task sheet(s) - Learners' assessed work - Record of the assessment decision including feedback to the learner in relation to achievement/ non-achievement of the assessment criteria/ grading criteria - Internal quality assurance records including feedback to the Assessor and the IQA's judgements on the security of the award of credit - Evidence where possible of subsequent monitoring of any actions identified by the internal quality assurance process - Completed RA1 form for all learners for which a Reasonable Adjustment has been made at the discretion of the provider - The provider's internal quality assurance policy and procedures.

 Documented evidence of internal standardisation exercises must be available for review by Open Awards quality staff.
-This should include detail of the qualifications/ units reviewed and the outcomes of the events, including action plans where appropriate.
+This should include details of the qualifications/ units reviewed and the outcomes of the events, including action plans where appropriate.

-Template documents for Provider standardisation events are available through the Open Awards Portal.
+Template documents for provider standardisation events are available through the Open Awards Portal.

-It is recommended that Providers also attend Open Awards standardisation events to ensure that they are working at the same standards as other Providers.
+It is recommended that providers also attend Open Awards standardisation events to ensure that they are working to the same standard as other providers.

-Open Awards may mandate attendance at these events if there are concerns over your Provider's quality assurance processes.
+Open Awards may mandate attendance at these events if there are concerns over your provider's quality assurance processes.

-Standardisation Policy This document sets out our approach to standardisation and our expectations of Providers to maintain the validity, quality and consistency of our qualifications.
+Standardisation Policy This document sets out our approach to standardisation and our expectations of providers to maintain the validity, quality and consistency of our qualifications.
 A template document to record discussions and decisions made at internal standardisation activities.